FDUDataNET/FediLive/readme.md

      level: "INFO"
      file: "logs/app.log"
    ```

+   - **API Tokens**:
+    - `instance_token`: Apply for instance_token at https://instances.social/api/token.
+This token will be used to collect the list of Mastodon instances.
+For details, please see https://instances.social/.
+    - `livefeeds_token`: This token will be used to collect toots from various Mastodon instances.
+Tokens can be requested following the guidelines at https://docs.joinmastodon.org/.

+   - **Paths**：
+   -

    - **Logging Configuration**:
      - `level`: Sets the logging level (e.g., DEBUG, INFO, WARNING, ERROR, CRITICAL).